 Queensland’s cooling-off period is a useful safeguard for buyers.
 It gives you breathing room to double-check the paperwork, talk through your decision, or even get a mechanic’s opinion before you commit.
 It’s not as accommodating as the cooling-off period as offered in other states like, but it’s there nonetheless.

 If you’re buying locally, including through Cars24 Brisbane, remember that this cooling-off period adds an extra layer of security.
-Combine it with Cars24’s 7-day return policy, and you can shop for your next car with complete confidence.
+Combine it with Cars24’s 30-day return guarantee policy, and you can shop for your next car with complete confidence.

 Comments